SanTiwari07/KrishiSetu/README/HOW_TO_USE.md

-# 🌾 AgroChain - How to Use Guide
+# 🌾 KrishiSetu - How to Use Guide

 ## Table of Contents
 1. [Getting Started](#getting-started)